4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 	- Implemented as functions in kernel
 	- Interface provided same as in UNIX SRV4
 - **Barriers**
-	- Enforce the order in which instructions are executed **Solaris Thread Synchronization Primitives**
+	- Enforce the order in which instructions are executed.
+	- Enforces a group of threads to wait until all have completed their execution **Solaris Thread Synchronization Primitives**
 - **Data Structures**
 - **Mutex locks**